ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

   ([Wikipedia](https://en.wikipedia.org/wiki/Cosine_similarity)).

 Vector similarity indexes allows storing the vectors in reduced precision formats.
 Supported scalar kinds are `f64`, `f32`, `f16`, `bf16`, and `i8`.
 If no scalar kind was specified during index creation, `bf16` is used as default.
+For scalar kinds `f64`, `f32`, and `bf16`, the values are simply downsampled.
+For `i8`, the values are mapped to range [-127, 127].
+To improve precision, scalar quantization is applied to the uncompressed values.
+The quantization quantile can be specified using MergeTree setting `scalar_quantization_quantile_for_vector_similarity_index` (default: 0.99).

 For normalized data, `L2Distance` is usually a better choice, otherwise `cosineDistance` is recommended to compensate for scale.
 If no distance function was specified during index creation, `L2Distance` is used as default.